brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 Provide a default path with batteries included

 ::: notes
-- Teams are free to work on code, rather than config
+- Teams are free to work on code, rather than configuration
 - Teams are still free to customize their tooling
 - If something breaks they'll be more dependent on the Platform team
 - Security of having support